 Fancy trying your hand at quilting, but not sure where to start?
 Well look no further!
-Amazing makers, Tracey and Emma from Curly Seams have put together a fantastic step-by-step guide showing you how to make the quilt for a beginner project!
-This is great for beginner quilters to get stitching up a storm.
+Amazing makers, Tracey and Emma from Curly Seams have put together a fantastic step-by-step guide showing you how to sew a quilt - the perfect quilting beginners project!

 This tutorial uses inches, but you may want to convert the dimensions to centimetres!

 This tutorial will outline the basic step-by-steps to creating your first quilt.
 You will learn how to:

 - Piece (sew) your fabric together